hazelcast/hazelcast-commandline-client/README.md

 * macOS/amd64 (Intel)
 * macOS/arm64 (M1, M2, ...)

-You can install the latest version of CLC using:
+You can install the latest GA version of CLC using:
 ```
 curl https://hazelcast.com/clc/install.sh | bash
 ```